 val lapCount: StateFlow<Int> = MutableStateFlow(0)

-When to use it: UI state.
-Anything the screen needs to display and should survive re-subscriptions (e.g., loading state, data models, counters).
+Use it for UI state: anything the screen needs to display and should survive re-subscriptions — loading state, data models, counters.

 SharedFlow

 SharedFlow is a hot, event-based flow with no persistent state.
-It’s designed for broadcasting events to multiple collectors — but only those actively listening at the time of emission will receive it.
+It broadcasts events to multiple collectors, but only those actively listening at the time of emission receive it.

 val pitStopAlert: SharedFlow<String> = MutableSharedFlow()